-- increase your marketing investment or
+- Increase your marketing investment or

-- decrease customer acquisition costs by reducing prices or reducing promotion costs by lowering the quality of the product being sold
+- Decrease customer acquisition costs by reducing prices or reducing promotion costs by lowering the quality of the product being sold

 Customer Net Promoter Score

 Indicates customer loyalty to your business by using a single-question survey.
 The NPS question is, “How likely are you to recommend us to a friend or colleague?”
-The responses are scored on a scale of 0-10, with 0 being not likely at all and ten being extremely likely.
+The responses are scored on a scale of 0-10, with 0 being not likely and ten being extremely likely.
 You can increase your customer net promoter score anytime you get them excited about your product or service.